 The California Department of Forestry and Fire Protection (CDF) formed the California Fire Safe Council with the intent of seeing that local fire safe councils were formed with the single charge of educating the local public about fire abatement practices that can save their homes in the event of a fire.

 Many people who now live in the San Jacinto Ranger District came here as flatlanders thinking that all these trees were really neat.
-We slowly came to understand we had chosen to live in a keg of dynamite.
-The 40 trees per acre (33 feet apart on average) forest no longer exists in North America with rare exceptions in Mexico.
-We realized that we were surrounded by 2,000-3,000 trees per acre.
+They slowly came to understand they had chosen to live in a keg of dynamite.
+The 40 trees per acre (33 feet apart on average) forest no longer exists in North America with rare exceptions in Mexico; here we had 2,000-3,000 trees per acre.
 It was with this shared knowledge that the MCFSC took a new direction.

-When the massive die-off of both conifers and manzanita began, we started talking seriously with the U.S. Forest Service about thinning our beloved forest.
-As a result of that effort, MCFSC formed a partnership contract with the Forest Service, taking on a major role in the creation of what is now known as the Pine Cove Fuel Break.
-That is, we worked two days a week at what we do best; thinning (mostly) dead trees and brush to create a park-like area from 300-500 feet wide around the perimeter of the community of Pine Cove, one of the areas most sensitive to a fire coming up a canyon.
+When the massive die-off of both conifers and manzanita began, MCFSC started talking seriously with the U.S. Forest Service (USFS) about thinning our beloved forest.
+As a result of that effort, MCFSC formed a partnership contract with the Forest Service, taking on a major role in the creation of what is now known as the Pine Cove Fuel Break, working two days a week at thinning (mostly) dead trees and brush to create a park-like area from 300-500 feet wide around the perimeter of the community of Pine Cove, one of the areas most sensitive to a fire coming up a canyon.
 Since that original effort, the Forest Service has continued to create fuel breaks around the Idyllwild/Pine Cove communities.

-As our abatement program evolved so did our educational outreach activities.
-We have developed a well-received program used in the local school; our newsletter goes to the approximately 8,000 property owners in our database; from time to time, we hold public meetings with programs on fire safety.
-We have found the one-on-one interaction between our project managers and property owners to be a most effective educational activity.
+As the abatement program evolved so did educational outreach activities.
+MCFSC has developed a well-received program used in the local school; the newsletter goes to the approximately 8,000 property owners in our database; and from time to time, public meetings are held with programs on fire safety.
+The one-on-one interaction between our project managers and property owners proves to be the most effective educational activity.

-The secret to our success thus far is the willingness, no, the eagerness with which our people dig into the resolution of problems within the community.
-Every year, MCFSC’s 20+ member volunteer crew named the Woodies donate thousands of hours doing fuels reduction work on properties of disabled, elderly and low-income individuals plus they process trees removed from the abatement jobs into firewood for distribution to the needy by the Idyllwild Help Center.
-The value of their time plus the value of the wood is used as a match for the grants.
+The secret to success thus far is the willingness and eagerness with which people dig into the resolution of problems within the community.
+Every year, MCFSC’s 20+ member volunteer crew (The Woodies) donates thousands of hours doing fuels reduction work on properties of disabled, elderly and low-income individuals, plus they process trees removed from the abatement jobs into firewood for distribution to the needy by the Idyllwild Help Center.
+The value of their time plus the value of the wood is used as a match for grants.

-Below are the statistics for the work completed by Mountain Communities Fire Safe Council, Feb.
-2006 through Aug.
-2018–
+Below are the statistics for the work completed by Mountain Communities Fire Safe Council, June 2002 through current–